Contact Lens Care

 Should I wear hydrogel or silicone hydrogel lenses?

 It’s perfectly okay to wear either option, and most people get on with standard hydrogel lenses fine.
-The trick, however, is to try different options and see which one best works for you.
+Sometimes you may need to try different options and see which one best works for you.

 The main advantage that silicone hydrogel has over standard hydrogel, is that silicone hydrogel lenses are highly porous and absorbent.
-They allow a higher oxygen transmissibility allowing up to five times more oxygen to permeate through the contact lens and reach the surface and cornea of the eye in comparison to standard hydrogel contact lenses.
+They allow a higher oxygen transmissibility allowing more oxygen to permeate through the contact lens and reach the surface and cornea of the eye in comparison to standard hydrogel contact lenses.
 If oxygen cannot reach the cornea, it causes a condition referred to as hypoxia.
-This can lead to blurry vision, red eyes, loss of visual clarity and increase the chances of infections.
+This can lead to blurry vision, red eyes, loss of visual clarity and increase the chances of eye related complications.

 How do hydrogels work?

 Standard hydrogels are also soft lenses made from a flexible plastic combined with oxygen to allow water to pass through.
-They are cheaper than silicon hydrogel and work in a similar way, however they have a smaller oxygen permiability.
+They are usually cheaper than silicone hydrogel and work in a similar way, however they have a lower oxygen permeability.

 What are hydrogels used for?

-Just like silicone hydrogel lenses, standard hydrogels are used to correct a wide range of visions.
-They are cheaper than silicone hydrogel lenses but more popular than rigid and gas permeable lenses which are made from a harder material.
+Just like silicone hydrogel lenses, standard hydrogels are used to correct a wide range of prescriptions.
+They are usually cheaper than silicone hydrogel lenses and more popular than rigid and gas permeable lenses which are made from a harder material.

 The benefits of silicone hydrogel lenses

-Silicone hydrogel lenses offer an increased level of comfort and hydration throughout the day when wearing lenses.
-For two weekly and monthly contact lenses, silicone hydrogel material helps to ensure that your lenses remain fresh and hydrated throughout their entire wearing cycle.
+Silicone hydrogel lenses offer an increased level of comfort and oxygen throughout the day when wearing lenses.
+For two weekly and monthly contact lenses, silicone hydrogel material helps to ensure that your lenses remain breathable throughout their entire wearing cycle.

 Silicone hydrogel lenses can be worn more comfortably for longer periods of time.
 This is especially helpful for those who live active lifestyles, spend long periods of the day looking at a screen, or who are easily susceptible to dry eyes.

 Their improved comfort means that they can also be worn as extended wear lenses.
-Extended wear contact lenses are suitable for continuous wear day and night without needing to be removed, for up to a fixed amount of time (typically one week to a month).
+Extended wear contact lenses are suitable for continuous wear day and night without needing to be removed, for up to a fixed amount of time (typically one week).
 These are perfect for those with a busy schedule as they eliminate the hassle of a contact lens cleaning routine.
-If you wish to opt for these, you'll need to visit an optician to ensure that they are suitable for you.
+If you wish to opt for these, you'll need to visit an optician to get them approved and ensure that they are suitable for you.

 Daily wear lenses are a popular choice as they have less risk of eye infections for the contact lens wearer and are considered better for eye health.
-Whichever lenses you decide to choose, we recommend consulting your eye doctor first.
+Whichever lenses you decide to choose, we recommend consulting your eye care professional first.

 Which silicone hydrogel lenses should I buy?